rest-for-physics/framework/doc/tutorials/How to write your own REST processes library.md

 ~/REST_v2/example/$ mkdir build

-// We enter the build directory and create the compilation environment ~/REST_v2/example/build$ cmake -DINSTALL_PREFIX=../ ../
+// We enter the build directory and create the compilation environment ~/REST_v2/example/build$ cmake -DCMAKE_INSTALL_PREFIX=../ ../

 // We have defined the library installation at the same example directory.
 // If not specified, by default it will install it at the REST_PATH location.
-// But if you have no rights you must specify the install path using -DINSTALL_PREFIX
+// But if you have no rights you must specify the install path using -DCMAKE_INSTALL_PREFIX

 // We compile and install the library ~/REST_v2/example/build$ make -j4